- By girly-d

 Wherever she is now.

-Because I haven't seen her for a while.
+Because I haven't actually seen her for a while.

-Twelve months to be exact.
-When my last "lucky escape" drove me to check myself into detox.
+18 months to be exact.
+When my last "lucky escape" drove me away from a bad man and into detox.

 I doubt that she'll miss me.

-She's probably kicking back and enjoying a normal 40 hour week, now that she's looking after someone else.
+She's probably kicking back and enjoying a normal 40 hour week, now that she's been moved along to someone else.
 Hopefully a real actual child this time.

 Not a lost, bewildered woman carrying the world on her shoulders who just gave up being a grown up and acted like one for a while...